hentaiOS-Infrastructure/wiki.helluvaos.com/docs/getting-started/features.md

 Yes, you see it right, we have a pretty solid "Do stuff in Google way if they developing Pixel in Hell", we bringing Pixel features up from earth to hell, like

 1. Next Generation Assistant
-2. Adaptive connectivity (Requires device with 5G Support)
+2. Google Mobile Services
-3. Now Playing (Pixel-only)
+3. Adaptive connectivity (Requires device with 5G Support)
-4. Adaptive Sound
+4. Now Playing (Pixel-only)
-5. Live Captions
+5. Adaptive Sound (Available for supported devices)
-6. Google Apps
+6. Live Captions

 ## Paimon Eating